Air Moldova: Fleet development

 Embraer signed a firm order with Air Moldova for 2 one-class Embraer 190 regional jets.
 The contract included purchase rights for another aircraft.
 Delivery was on 10 May 2010.
 A third Embraer 190 (manufactured in 2009 and previously operated by Lufthansa and Borajet) joined the fleet in 2016.
 All have since left the fleet.

-According to some sources, Air Moldova will medium-term lease an Airbus A321, which previously operated for Small Planet Airlines.
-The A321 will be painted in the airline's livery and was delivered to Chișinău on 10 May 2019.
-It is the second Airbus A321 in the fleet, the previous was scrapped in 2017.
+Air Moldova medium-term leased an Airbus A321, which previously operated for Small Planet Airlines in 2019.
+The A321 had been painted in the airline's livery and was delivered to Chișinău on 10 May 2019.
+It was the second Airbus A321 in the fleet, the previous one was phased-out in 2017.

-In any case, the Civil Aviation Group announced that the fleet will rise to 14 aircraft by 2021.
-Also, is planned to start long-haul routes.

-In 2001, Air Moldova leased Embraer 120 and 145 aircraft.
-The two Yakovlev Yak-42s went back to Russia in late 2003 and 2004.
-The last Tupolev Tu-154B (ER-85285) was destroyed on July 5, 2006.